niyazialpay/WebAuthn-MongoDB/README.md

 If you need greater control on the Assertion procedure, you may want to [Assert manually](#manually-attesting-and-asserting).

-> If you have [debugging enabled](https://laravel.com/docs/9.x/configuration#debug-mode) the assertion error during authentication will be logged in your application logs, which by default is `storage/logs/laravel.log`.

 ### Assertion User Verification

 In the same style of [attestation user verification](#attestation-user-verification), the authenticator decides if it should verify the user on login or not.

 You may only require the user presence with `fastLogin()`, or actively verify the user with `secureLogin()`.